vszakats/hb/.github/CONTRIBUTING.md

 - You can give feedback/suggestions by submitting an [issue](https://github.com/vszakats/harbour-core/issues/new).
 - Submit a patch:
   1. Fork the repository
-  2. Create a branch: `git checkout -b my_mod`
+  2. Create a branch: `git checkout -b mypatch`
   3. Do commit pre-check and new log entry: `hbrun bin/commit`
-  4. Commit your changes: `git commit -am "Added my feature"`
+  4. Commit your changes: `git commit -am "Add this feature to that module"`
-  5. Push to the branch: `git push origin my_mod`
+  5. Push to the branch: `git push origin mypatch`
   6. Open a Pull Request
 - Make sure to use the same coding/formatting style as you find in the files you're modifying.
 The easiest way to achieve this